 There are only two ways you can respond to Jesus; positively, in faith, or negatively, with unbelief.
-Consequently, it makes sense to speak, as Jesus did, of people dividing themselves into two groups: sheep and goats, wheat and weeds, good fish and bad fish.
+Consequently, it makes sense to speak of people dividing themselves into two groups: sheep and goats, wheat and weeds, good fish and bad fish.

-But on a few occasions Jesus spoke of three or even four groups.
-Think of the parable of the sower where there were four types of soil (Matt 13).
-Or the parable of the master who came home to three types of servant in Luke 12.
+But sometimes Jesus spoke of three or even four groups.
+Think of the parable of the sower where there were four types of soil.
+Or the parable of the master who returned home to three types of servant in Luke 12.
 Here they are:

 - The faithful and wise servant (v.42) who makes his master happy and is put in charge of all his property